What.

-what. (also called Bo Burnham: what.) is a 2013 stand-up comedy routine and album by American comedian and musician Bo Burnham.
+what. is a 2013 stand-up comedy routine and third album by American comedian and musician Bo Burnham.
 It is his first show following his 2010 comedy special Words Words Words.
 Like the majority of Burnham's live work, the show consists of musical comedy, prop comedy, miming, observational jokes, and the inversion of established comedy clichés.
 It received positive reviews.

 The live performance debuted at the Regency Ball Room in San Francisco on December 17, 2013, while the album is derived from a live performance of the same set at the Barrymore Theatre in Madison, Wisconsin.
 In addition to the live performance, the album has five studio tracks: "Repeat Stuff", "Eff", "Nerds", "Channel 5: The Musical", and "Hell of a Ride".
 Unlike the other tracks, "Repeat Stuff" was performed during the live show (as a piano-only version) and was later released as a single with a music video. what. was released on YouTube and Netflix on December 17, 2013, and the album was released via iTunes the next day.